 - keep an emergency kit and supplies in your home, office and car.
 Stock up on food and water and ensure that your prescriptions are filled.
 Visit North Shore Emergency Management or call 778-338-6300 for more information

 - keep your (and your neighbours) driveway and walkway clear of ice and snow.
 Check in on neighbours and family members who may require assistance

 - park off the road to allow ploughs and emergency vehicles space to pass.
 Don’t abandon your car if it gets stuck.

 - avoid driving during extreme weather events.
 If you need to drive, take extra caution and plan for extra time to reach your destination

-- stay well clear of downed power lines and report them to BC Hydro at 1-888-POWERON
+- stay well clear of downed power lines and report them by calling 9-1-1.
+Learn more from BC Hydro

 Find information on how and your family can prepare for snow events this winter.